devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```

 ## onewire/dht/read
 Read data from DHT11/DHT22/AM2302 or device with the same protocol.
 Number of bytes for reading depends on device, but can not be more that 264.
 Any checksums will not be checked.

 *Parameters*:
-"pin" - GPIO port number for onewire data line.
+* "pin" - GPIO port number for onewire data line.
 If not specified, previous pins will be used.
 Default is "0".

 *Example*:
 ```json
 {
 	"pin":"0"
 }
 ```
-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"data":"YWE="